 Finding Where Your Rights End and Mine Begin

 I get annoyed by inane government rules and being told what to do by officious clerks.
 I have always had a small authority problem.
-I’ll wager I am not alone in this, but a developmental task toward adulthood is recognizing this as a personal failing.
+I’ll wager I am not alone in this, but one of my developmental tasks toward adulthood was recognizing this as a personal failing.
 It is not evidence of some natural or constitutional right to be ornery.

 Let me cut to the chase.
 “Individual rights” extremists have distorted what it means to live within a society of other people.
 Yes, this is America, the land of liberty.
 But an individual – even an American – has no constitutional right to live his or her life in such a way that it endangers or injures another person.
 When we choose to live among other people, we surrender some of the liberty we would otherwise retain if we lived in the wilds of Idaho.

 Take property rights, for example.
-In Jefferson County, West Virginia, where I live one often hears that people have the right to use their own property the way they see fit.
+In Jefferson County one often hears that people have the right to use their own property the way they see fit.
 This is as much wishful thinking as anything, but it is wrong.
 It flies in the face of 500 years of Anglo-American legal history.
 A person has the right to use his property as he sees fit only so long as it doesn’t destroy the quiet enjoyment of his neighbor’s property.

 Most of us have a grip on this concept — not even the most ardent rights fanatic would claim a constitutional right to locate a nuclear waste dump on his property.
 People who move to fancy subdivision communities with architectural restrictions know they can’t even paint their house the color they choose – but this is the price for living in that community.